jovanailin/my-todo-list/README.md

 # todo

-This is a simple TODO APP done with Vue and Vuetify.
+This is a simple *Todo App* done with Vue and Vuetify.
-It has following functions:
+It has the following functions:

 - Add New Task
 - Mark Task as DONE